allanbunch/node-red-openai-api/README.md

 ## Acknowledgements

 - [node-red-nodegen](https://github.com/node-red/node-red-nodegen)
-  - For boilerplate code generation.
+  - For boilerplate code generation, though the auto-generated code has been largely refactored.
   - **Note:** This package uses `axios` in place of node-red-nodegen's `request` default.